In most burns, the most important step is to cool the skin quickly so that the deeper layers do not continue to burn and cause injury.

 After you have suffered a burn it is very important to know what to do to relieve symptoms quickly, but you should also know what not to do, especially to avoid complications or lesions.
 Therefore, it is advised that you:

-- Do not attempt to remove objects or clothes stuck to the burn;
+- Do not attempt to remove objects or clothes stuck to the burnt skin;

 - Do not put butter, toothpaste, coffee, salt or other homemade products;